 The world of SEO has changed dramatically over the last 12 months… Some would say even longer!
-With Google becoming more and more aggressive with their penalties and their algorithm updates, the job of an SEO Consultant has become extremely difficult.
+With Google becoming more and more aggressive with its penalties and its algorithm updates, the job of an SEO Consultant has become extremely difficult.

 Where To Start

-The SEO link removals process has three distinctive stages as follows:
+The SEO link removals process has three distinct stages as follows:

 - Auditing Your Links & Gathering Contact Details